10x-Engineers/Cloud-V-git-automation/README.md

 This is a very light-weight odoo application/module containing source code for getting the access token from github and using it to automatically create a multibranch pipeline on a jenkins instance.

+Currently it is designed for Cloud-V platform.
+But users can use it for their own CI application if they have same components as used in this platform.

 This module assumes following keypoints:

 - You have a jenkins instance already running